aws-samples/blog-serverless-reliable-messaging/README.md

 These are the parameters that are required:

-1. Stack Name: Name given to this deployment (example: serverless-streaming)
+1. Stack Name: Name given to this deployment (example: serverless-messaging)
 1. AWS Region: Where to deploy (example: us-east-1)
 1. ElasticacheInstanceClass: EC2 cache instance type to use with (example: cache.t3.small)
 1. ElasticReplicaCount: How many replicas should be used with ElastiCache (recommended minimum: 2)
-1. ProjectName: Used for naming resources in account (example: serverless-streaming)
+1. ProjectName: Used for naming resources in account (example: serverless-messaging)
 1. MultiAZ: True/False if multiple Availability Zones will be used (recommend: True)
 1. The default parameters can be selected for the remainder of questions